Stay on track

 Computer Science students are required to complete 6 hours of upper division technical electives with a grade of “C” or better.
 Students can choose from the list of courses below.
 Please note that some courses may require additional prerequisites and approvals to register.
 Students can contact their advisor for details on how to request overrides for non-SCAI classes.

-• Computer Science & Engineering (CSE) – Any CSE 400 Level Courses, CSE 320, 325, 335, 365 (Fall 2017 and earlier students ONLY)
+• Computer Science & Engineering (CSE) – Any CSE 400 Level Courses, CSE 320, 325, 335, 365

 • Computer Information Systems (CIS) – 415